 Our portfolio of intellectual property is the foundation of our business model.
-We currently own 21 patents in the United States and 41 foreign patents, as well as several pending U.S. and foreign patent applications.
-Our patent portfolio is primarily focused on securing real-time communications over the Internet, as well as related services such as the establishment and maintenance of a secure domain name registry.
-Our patented methods also have additional applications in operating systems and network security.
+We currently own a large number of United States and foreign patents, as well as several pending U.S. and foreign patent applications.
+Our patent portfolio has applicability in a number of areas; however, it is primarily focused on securing real-time communications over the Internet, as well as related services such as the establishment and maintenance of a secure domain name registry.
+Our patented methods also have additional applications in the key areas of device operating systems and network security.
 We have submitted a declaration with the 3rd Generation Partnership Project, or 3GPP, identifying a group of our patents and patent applications that we believe are or may become essential to certain developing specifications in the 3GPP LTE, System Architecture Evolution (SAE) project.
 We have agreed to make available a non-exclusive patent license under fair, reasonable and non-discriminatory terms and conditions, with compensation, or FRAND, to 3GPP members desiring to implement the technical specifications identified by us.
 We believe that we are positioned to license our essential security patents to 3GPP members as they move into 4G.

 We have an ongoing Gabriel Licensing Program under which we offer licenses to our patent portfolio, technology and software, including our secure domain name registry service, to domain infrastructure providers, communication service providers as well as to system integrators.
-Our Gabriel Connection TechnologyTM License is offered to OEM customers who want to adopt the GABRIEL Connection TechnologyTM as their solution for establishing secure connections using secure domain names within their products.
+Our Gabriel Connection TechnologyTM as their solution for establishing secure connections using secure domain names within their products.
 We have developed GABRIEL Connection TechnologyTM Software Development Kit (SDK) to assist with rapid integration of these techniques into existing software implementations with minimal code changes and include object libraries, sample code, testing and quality assurance tools and the supporting documentation necessary for a customer to implement our technology.
-Customers who want to develop their own implementation of the VirnetX patented techniques for supporting secure domain names, or other techniques that are covered by our patent portfolio for establishing secure communication links, can purchase a patent license.
+Customers who want to develop their own implementation of our patented techniques for supporting secure domain names, or other techniques that are covered by our patent portfolio for establishing secure communication links, can purchase a patent license.
 The number of patents licensed, and therefore the cost of the patent license to the customer, will depend upon which of the patents are used in a particular product or service.
 These licenses will typically include an initial license fee, as well as an ongoing royalty.